IbrahimElshafey/LocalResumableFunction/_Documents/_Todo.md

 	* When more than one services share the db
 		* Should external call hits all services?
 No
 	* Should we define an external id for pushed call?

+AddWait closure
+	If root set closure from it's child
+UpdateWait closure
+	If not root find root and update all child closures